 MRT reliability in last 12 months falls to its lowest level since 2020

-From July 2024 to June this year, rail reliability fell for three MRT lines – the Downtown Line, North-South Line and East-West Line.
+From July 2024 to June 2025, rail reliability fell for three MRT lines, but the overall figure remained above LTA's target.

 SINGAPORE: MRT reliability over the last 12 months fell to its lowest level since 2020, latest figures from the Land Transport Authority (LTA) showed.